pobeng/pobeng.github.io/_posts/2014-10-05-first-month-of-waterloo-engineering.md

 layout: post
 title: First Month of Waterloo Engineering
 permalink: first-month-of-waterloo-engineering
+description: My first month of Software Engineering at the University of Waterloo was incredible.
+Without a doubt, it was one of the best months of my life.
+keywords: software, engineering, waterloo, academics
 ---

 >Oh man, it’s October already?
 Time really does fly in university…